Experimental realisation of the topological Haldane model: Methods

-{\bf Lattice modulation heating measurements.} In order to measure heating, we prepare about $2.0(2)\times10^5$ atoms in a balanced spin mixture of the $|F,m_F\rangle=|9/2,-9/2\rangle$ and $|9/2,-5/2\rangle$ Zeeman state.
-The atoms are loaded into a lattice with final depths $V_{\overline{\mathrm{X}},\mathrm{X},\mathrm{Y},\tilde{\mathrm{Z}}}=[14.0(4),0.79(2),\allowbreak 6.45(20),7.0(2)]\,E_{\mathrm{R}}$ within 200\,ms. This corresponds to a system consisting of coupled isotropic honeycomb layers with a nearest-neighbour tunnelling $t/h=172(20)$\,Hz, as used in previous work \cite{Uehlinger2013}.
+We have also investigated the increase in entropy in the modulated honeycomb lattice in comparison to the static case by loading a repulsively interacting Fermi gas into the lattice and reverting the loading procedure \cite{Greif2011}.
+We prepare about $2.0(2)\times10^5$ atoms in a balanced spin mixture of the $|F,m_F\rangle=|9/2,-9/2\rangle$ and $|9/2,-5/2\rangle$ Zeeman states.
+The atoms are then loaded into a lattice with final depths $V_{\overline{\mathrm{X}},\mathrm{X},\mathrm{Y},\tilde{\mathrm{Z}}}=[14.0(4),0.79(2),\allowbreak 6.45(20),7.0(2)]\,E_{\mathrm{R}}$ within $200$\,ms. This corresponds to a system consisting of coupled isotropic honeycomb layers with a nearest-neighbour tunnelling $t/h=172(20)$\,Hz, as used in previous work \cite{Uehlinger2013}.
 The two lowest bands have a total bandwidth of $h \times 1.0$\,kHz, with a gap of $h \times 14$\,kHz to the next higher band (excluding the third direction).
-After turning on the lattice modulation as outlined above (using $\omega/2\pi=1.08$\,kHz and the same $K_0$, which opens a gap of about $h \times 44$\,Hz at the Dirac points), we reverse the loading procedure and measure the final temperature of the sample.
-This is compared to a sequence where the lattice is not modulated.
+After turning on the lattice modulation (using the same $K_0$ as in the main text, which opens a gap of about $h \times 44$\,Hz at the Dirac points), we reverse the loading procedure and measure the final temperature of the sample.
+This is compared to the case where the lattice is not modulated.
 From the difference in temperature before loading the lattice and after the procedure, the corresponding entropy increase can be determined.
-This measurement is performed for an interaction strength of $U/h=4.18(2)$\,kHz ($U/5t=4.9(6)$), which corresponds to the Mott-insulating regime explored in \cite{Uehlinger2013}.
-We find an entropy increase which is $25\%$ larger when modulating the lattice compared to the situation without modulation.
-We additionally explore the crossover regime at $U/h=2.19(5)$\,kHz ($U/5t=2.5(3)$) and find a $40\%$ increase.
-This possibly originates from the creation of charge excitations for these parameters.
-Results for additional modulation frequencies and heating rates for longer modulation times are shown in Supplementary Materials.
+We measure the entropy increase for different interaction strengths and modulation frequencies.
+In the Mott-insulating regime with $U/h=4.18(2)$\,kHz ($U/5t=4.9(6)$) and for a frequency of $\omega/2\pi=1.08$\,kHz (which is the same in proportion to the bandwidth as in the measurements of the main text) we find an entropy increase that is $25\%$ larger when modulating the lattice compared to the situation without modulation, see Extended Data Fig. \ref{fig:edf3}a.
+In the crossover regime at $U/h=2.19(5)$\,kHz ($U/5t=2.5(3)$) we find the same final entropy.
+This now correpsonds to a $40\%$ increase, which possibly originates from the creation of low-energy charge excitations for these parameters.
+In the measurements versus frequency, we cover the doublon excitation peak in the insulating phase, whose frequency is given by $U/h=4.18(2)$ kHz.
+We have furthermore measured the additional heating induced by holding the atoms in the modulated lattice for longer times, see Extended Data Fig. \ref{fig:edf3}b.
+For all parameters we find a linear increase of entropy with time.
+For timescales relevant for studying dynamics as in the measurements of the main text, this contribution is much smaller than the one associated with the modulation ramp.
+We find that the heating induced by the modulation does not dominate the final temperature, thus demonstrating that the scheme is well suited for studying many-body states in topological lattices.